 There must be a full and proper understanding of the target community.

 Wishes, aspirations and needs of urban communities may be very different to that of rural communities.
-For example, how they would prefer to access water supplies, what their attitudes and aspirations towards sanitation options are and which barriers and facilitators exist for the adoption of hygiene practices such as handwashing with soap or safe water storage.
+For example, how they would prefer to access water supplies, what their attitudes and aspirations towards sanitation options are and which barriers and drivers exist for the adoption of hygiene practices such as handwashing with soap or safe water storage.

 Identifying the most vulnerable might not be easy

 It cannot be assumed for example that every family living in a slum is extremely poor and vulnerable.
-Cities often present expensive rents and slums represent the most affordable housing option to many low-income families, including a proportion whose income exceeds the poverty line.
-This issue makes difficult the identification of beneficiaries or the target group with real needs.
+Many people in cities often find housing rents expensive and slums represent the most affordable housing option to many low-income families, including a proportion whose income exceeds the poverty line.
+This issue makes the identification of beneficiaries or the targeting of groups with particular needs quite difficult.
 Cities can absorb large numbers of people unnoticed, and often without formal registration.
-Resources might be spent in mobilising segments of the community that may not be in the most acute, leaving aside vulnerable groups like women, disabled, minorities, older people (the oldest old - those 85 and older –comprises at present the fastest growing segment of population in urban areas) and recent migrants.
+Resources might be spent in mobilising segments of the community that may not be the most acute, leaving aside vulnerable groups like women, the disabled, minorities, older people (the oldest old - those 85 and older –comprises at present the fastest growing segment of population in urban areas) and recently arrived migrants.

 A clear understanding must exist of when to substitute for the role of the service providers (either private or public sector) in the provision of WASH services and when to support service providers.